November 21, 2024

 The company makes the chips, systems and software that have led to the AI boom, but before that became mainstream, it was best known in the video game industry for manufacturing one of the two leading lines of graphics processing units (GPUs) — the GeForce — large chips that can be added to a computer to help it process the now extremely detailed models and 3D images in games.

 The standard design for most computers dates back to 1964, called the “IBM system,” which uses a central processing unit (CPU), multitasking, and the separation of hardware and software by an operating system.
-That basic “general purpose computing” design is still used today, though with massive improvements, Huang said.
-Around 1993, as video game developers began transitioning from 2D to 3D graphics, Huang and his colleagues realized some problems are so specialized that a general-purpose approach does not work well.
+That basic “general purpose computing” design still is used today, though with massive improvements, Huang said.
+Around 1993, as video game developers began transitioning from 2D to 3D graphics, Huang and his colleagues realized some problems are so specialized a general-purpose approach does not work well.

 “Physics simulations and data processing and computer graphics … image processing — these problems have algorithms inside that are very computationally intensive,” Huang said.
 “And if we could take that and run it on a specialized processor, on a specialized computer, we could add a chip to the computer that makes it go 100 times faster.”

 GPUs focus on those specialized tasks, while the main CPU is reserved for more general tasks.
 That opened up efficiencies in computing, which let the technology tackle new and more difficult tasks as video game graphics and physics became more advanced.
-The GeForce is still going strong for gaming PCs and is also used by Nintendo’s Switch console, Huang noted.
+The GeForce still is going strong for gaming PCs and also is used by Nintendo’s Switch console, Huang noted.

 “Then one day, artificial intelligence found us, and so accelerated computing … was an observation about the future of computing that turned out to be right,” Huang said.